trustedanalytics/scoring-pipelines/README.md

     import atktypes as atk
     import numpy as np

-    # the following 3 lambdas were taken as is from the batch processing script that was used to train in the model during development phase.
+    # the following 3 lambdas/UDFs were taken as is from the batch processing script that was used to train in the model during development phase.
     def **add_numeric_time(row)**:
         try:
             x = row['field_0'].split(" ")